nt246/physalia-lcwgs/day_3/markdowns/day3_PCA_Admixture_practicals.md

 <br>

+#### Question:

-**Q**: How do population relationships differ between the on LD-pruned PCA and the full-dataset PCA?
+How do population relationships differ between the on LD-pruned PCA and the full-dataset PCA?
 Why do the population relationships differ?

 <br>